 The bulbar part of urethra is created by joining the flap harvested from anterior vaginal wall and remaining part of divided urethral plate.

 Additional urethral reconstruction is performed using buccal mucosa graft and vascularized genital skin flaps.
 The buccal mucosa graft is harvested from the inner cheek using a standard technique.
 The length of the graft depends on the distance between the tip of the glans and the urethral meatus.
 Then, graft is fixed and quilted to the corporeal bodies starting from the advanced urethral meatus to the tip of the glans.
 In this way, half of the urethra covering corporal bodies is created.

 Urethral covering can be achieved using either labia minora flap or dorsal clitoral skin flap.
 Inner part of labia minora is dissected to create a flap with appropriate dimensions without detachment from the outer labial surface.
 This way, excellent vascularization of the flap is enabled.
 Flap is joined with buccal mucosa graft over a 12 to 14-Fr stent to create neourethra without tension.
 Only in cases of poorly developed labia minora, a well-vascularized longitudinal island flap is harvested from dorsal clitoral skin.
 (Figures 8-12)

 Figure 8 Figure 9 Figure 10 Figure 11 Figure 12

 The penile body is reconstructed using the remaining clitoral and labia minora skin.
 The labia majora are joined in midline to create the scrotum.
-Silicone testicle prostheses (medium size, 18 to 21 cc volume depending on manufacturer) are inserted through the bilateral incisions placed at the top of labia majora.
+Silicone testicular implants (small or medium size) are inserted through the bilateral incisions placed at the top of labia majora.
 (Figures 13-16)

 Figure 13 Figure 14 Figure 15 Figure 16